vboy234/Tree-of-Savior-Addons/README.md

 * Map fog viewer
 * Enhanced monster frames
 * Monster kill tracker for journal
 * Guildmates - Displays character level and character name in a tooltip.
-Adds party request and friend request to the context menu.
+Adds party request, friend request, and character info to the context menu.
 * Zoomy - Allows you to zoom in/out by holding LEFTALT+PLUS or LEFTALT+MINUS.
+* Developer Console - A window that's useful for development.
+Type `/dev` to open it.
+* Experience Card Calculator - Automatically calculates your card level based on experience cards in your inventory.

 ![Tree of Savior Experience Viewer](http://i.imgur.com/z8xXMvA.jpg)